Voxel-Fox-Ltd/Novus/docs/migrating_2.rst

 .. _migrating_2_0:

-Migrating to v2.0
+Migrating to Novus
 ======================

-Changing to v2.0 represents different breaking changes we needed to make.
+Changing to Novus represents different breaking changes we needed to make.
 We did not only needed to fork the original discord.py repository but adapt changes in the Discord API in order of supporting its latest features, to work with threads, buttons and commands.